nuitrcs/regex_workshop/part1.md

 Open the [example](http://regexr.com/5rddd):

 1. Change the pattern to: `soviet union` - does it still match?
 2. Change the pattern to find female astronauts.
-Type the number of female astronauts in the text in the chat.
+Type the number of times "female" is found in the text in the chat.

 ## Concept 2: Match Anything